When was the last time you talked about sexual abuse in your church?

 The truth is women do want to hear about it.

-When I advised a church retreat committee I would be sharing my story of abuse as the speaker at their annual women's retreat I was advised, "You are free to share it, but it isn't an issue for any of the women in our church."
+When I advised a church retreat committee I would be sharing my story of abuse as the speaker at their annual women's retreat I was told, "You are free to share it, but it isn't an issue for any of the women in our church."
 I spent the entire weekend meeting with women privately who shared with me their stories of abuse - at work, at home, at church and in Christian schools.

 Women in your church are dealing with sexual abuse and harassment.